For StudentsBy Alyssa5 min readFebruary 2026

 What You Actually Do

-First: breathe.
+First — breathe.
 Not in a performative mindfulness way.
-Just notice that you're holding your breath and let it go.
-Your client can feel your tension.
-If you relax even a little, you give them permission to take their time.
+Just notice you're holding your breath and let it go.
+Your client can literally feel your tension.
+If you relax even a little, you're giving them permission to take their time.

 Second: stay present in your body.
 Feel your feet on the floor.
 Feel the weight of your hands in your lap.
 This isn't woo — it's grounding, and it keeps you from spiraling into your own head.